 Jammet’s secret to perfect texture?
 “Having enough crunch and creaminess!
 My go-to move is to add avocado to everything and then make sure I have something with crunch to compliment it, like tortilla chips,” he explains.

 You might even know more than you think!
-After all, Sweetgreen’s brand new core menu was created differently than previous versions—they used customer feedback to design the best bowls.
+Sweetgreen’s core menu used customer feedback to design the best bowls—so the customer does know best!